M66B/NetGuard/FAQ.md

 Make sure you didn't enable the Always-On VPN setting '*Block connections without VPN*' (Android 8 Oreo or later).
 This will block resolving domain names too (is it a bug or feature?).

-Some Android versions contain a bug resulting in all internet traffic being blocked.
+Some Android versions, including LineageOS for some devices, contain a bug resulting in all internet traffic being blocked.
 Mostly, you can workaround this bug by enabling filtering in NetGuard's *Advanced options*.
+If this doesn't solve the issue, the problem can unfortunately not be fixed or worked around by NetGuard.

 <a name="faq52"></a>
 **(52) What is lockdown mode?**